Pop quiz: which fictional office team most resembles your own?

-Research by Microsoft highlights that the preferred tools and methods for workplace collaboration vary greatly by generations.
+Research by Microsoft2 highlights that the preferred tools and methods for workplace collaboration vary greatly by generations.
 Although boomers prefer face-to-face meetings and are open to trying new tools, Gen Z workers vastly prefer chat platforms to go back and forth.

-Yet despite emerging technologies that make it easier than ever to communicate with each other, 40% of people still feel isolated at work.
-Just because you work “together” doesn’t mean that you’re an effective team by default.
+But just because you work “together” doesn’t mean that you’re an effective team by default.

 What are the traits of an effective team?

 Before we dig into how to achieve a stronger sense of trust among your employees, let’s talk about the upsides and traits of an effective team.

 No surprises here.
 When your workers are meeting their quotas and deadlines on a regular basis without fail, you know that your team has found their rhythm.

 Effective teamwork and higher morale go hand in hand.
 In fact, 54% of workers3 will stay with a company longer when they’ve achieved a sense of belonging and community.
 In short, strong teamwork results in loyalty.

 A team is only as effective as the sum of its parts, and the number one desire of “star employees” is the ability to do work that plays to their strengths.
 Teams that work well together know how to delegate tasks to individuals based on what they do best in order to collaborate and shine individually.